 Typical compression fabrics can feel too tight.
 This is a problem for users with sensory needs or medical devices.
 It is also an issue for those who sit for long periods.

-The adaptive clothing sector is also marred with unique wear and tear.
-Friction created by wheelchairs or braces requires fabrics that are soft not only to touch but also very durable.
+The adaptive clothing sector also faces unique wear and tear.
+Friction created by wheelchairs or braces requires fabrics that are soft to touch but also very durable.

-For "easy on, easy off" features to be true, fabrics must have a high percentage of spandex.
+For "easy on, easy off" features to work, fabrics must have a high percentage of spandex.
 Typical stretch fabrics use 10-15% spandex but look for 25% or more for adaptive wear.
-This high level of elongation pulls down the physical forces jointly needed by the body to get clothed.
+This high level of elongation reduces the physical force needed to dress by 30-40% — a critical difference for users with limited grip strength or caregivers assisting multiple patients daily.

 Beyond Stretch: The Role of Recovery

-Recovery is the power of a fabric to return into its original form after being stretched.
+Recovery is the ability of a fabric to return to its original shape after being stretched, measured per ASTM D3107.
 It is extremely important for adaptive clothing.
-This way, the piece of cloth does not hang badly or looks misformed after being pulled in and out of the body, braces, or prosthetics.
-The right recovery ensures a decent and unchanged appearance.
+Without adequate recovery, garments sag and deform after being pulled over limbs, braces, or prosthetics.
+The right recovery — ≥95% after 50+ wash cycles — ensures a dignified and unchanged appearance throughout the garment's life.

 The 'Mochi-Touch' Factor

-The fabric also needs to be comfortable against the skin.
-A nice, smooth, second-skin touch helps to eliminate skin irritation.
-It also provides sensory comfort.
-High stretch should not equal weighty.
-A light structure can give support without a tight feel.
-For example, the new Air-Sculpt 34™ textiles are made with 34% spandex, so they offer an unmatched flexibility.
-They also have a lightweight, "mochi-touch" feel which makes them perfect for high-end adaptive apparel.
+The fabric must also provide sensory comfort against the skin.
+A smooth, second-skin touch eliminates skin irritation and provides sensory comfort for users with tactile hypersensitivity.
+High stretch should not mean heavy.
+A lightweight structure can give support without a restrictive feel.
+For example, D083 Air-Sculpt 34™ is made with 34% spandex, offering maximum flexibility at 170 GSM.
+Its "mochi-touch" hand-feel makes it suitable for high-end adaptive apparel where comfort is non-negotiable.

-- Moisture-Wicking & Breathability: Keeps the skin dry and comfortable.
-For wheelchair users or anyone having problems sweating, this is a must.
+• Moisture-Wicking & Breathability: Keeps the skin dry and comfortable.
+For wheelchair users or anyone with thermoregulation challenges, this is non-negotiable.
+Seated postures trap heat — fabric must actively transport moisture away from the skin.

-- Durability & Pilling Resistance: Garments should be able to endure the constant high-stress stretching and friction from mobility aids without degrading.
+• Durability & Pilling Resistance: Garments must endure constant high-stress stretching and friction from mobility aids without degrading.
+Target Grade 4-5 on ISO 12945-2 pilling test — standard activewear at Grade 3 will pill within weeks at wheelchair armrest contact points.

-- Flat, Smooth Seams: The fabric must be flatlock stitchable to avoid the chafing and pressure sores that could come from improper stitching.
-This point is often overlooked in fabric selection.
+• Flat, Smooth Seams: The fabric must be flatlock-stitchable to avoid chafing and pressure sores.
+This is often overlooked in fabric selection but is critical for users who cannot reposition themselves.

 Sourcing Fabric for Adaptive & Accessible Activewear